Updated 12/18/17: This post does NOT contain affiliate links. If you buy any of the products I link to below, I will NOT receive a commission.

 Even if compostable plates, cutlery, cups and straws truly were compostable, they still waste resources.
 Interpreting the claims of corporations selling us supposedly greener products can be confusing.
 Opt for reusables and you won’t need a PhD in semantics to tease out the meaning of marketing lingo.
 And besides, wouldn’t you enjoy sipping your non-Keurig-brewed coffee from a real cup rather than a plastic-lined paper one?

 Kids eat these poisonous packets regularly, indicated by the rise in calls to poison control centers regarding such cases.
 “In a new Pediatrics study…laundry detergent packets emerged as the biggest contributor to hospitalizations and serious medical effects among any other kind of detergent poisoning.”
 Consumers could just scoop out the detergent.

 9. Teflon anything

 Back when my daughter wrote her blog The Plastic-Free Chef, a representative from Dupont once left a comment on a post, saying that Teflon was great stuff and totally safe.
 “You have arrived, MKat,” I told her.

 Teflon-coated pans release toxic gases when heated.
 They also tend to wear quickly.
 Thoughtlessly use a metal spatula in there and you can damage the coating.
 When it begins to flake, it gets into your food.
 If you use the plastic utensils designed for Teflon pots and pans, you’re using, well, plastic to cook your food.
 Yuck.
 But wait there’s more!
 The inventor of Teflon was inducted into the Plastics Hall of Fame (yes, that’s a thing).
 I wonder if the five gyres of plastic swirling around in and wreaking havoc on our oceans have been inducted yet.

-I cook with stainless steel pots and pans and enameled cast iron.
+I cook with stainless steel pots and pans, cast iron and enameled cast iron.

 10. Paper towels